The Adventures of Montu Miah

-The Adventures of Montu Miah (মন্টু মিয়ার অভিযান), also known as Montu Miar Ovijan, is a 3D animation series produced by Softedge Limited.
+The Adventures of Montu Miah (মন্টু মিয়ার অভিযান), also known as Montu Miar Ovijan, is a Bangladeshi 3D animation series produced by Softedge Limited.
 It was aired on the Bangladeshi television channel Ekushey Television between 2000 and 2002.
 Ekushey Television and Softedge Limited signed a 13-episode contract, but only three episodes were aired due to Ekushey Television closing down on August 29, 2002.

 Montu Miah, the show's title character, is an ant who lives in rural Bangladesh.
 He is a protector of rural people who fights corruption, crime, and social injustice.
 In the scheduled 13 episodes, Montu Miah was going to fight against child abduction, medical malpractice, and abusive behaviors of the rich toward the poor, among others.
 The problems Montu Miah had to face on each episode were modeled on real-life problems faced by rural Bangladeshi people in their daily lives.
 The show was created to grow awareness about common problems among the people of Bangladesh.

 The Adventures of Montu Miah is the first 3D animation series in the history of Bangladesh and Montu Miah is thought to be the first fictional superhero in Bangladesh who always fights on the side of the poor and the helpless.

 History

 The Adventures of Montu Miah was created by Softedge Limited which is a multimedia company based on Dhaka, Bangladesh.
 The company was founded by Syed Javed Mahmood at late 1999.
 In early 2000, Softedge Limited signed a contract with Simon Dring on behalf of Ekushey Television regarding the production of The Adventures of Montu Miah.
-They initially signed up for a 13 episode series.
+They initially signed up for a 13-episode series.

 By late 2002, Softedge Limited delivered all 13 episodes to Ekushey Television, but Ekushey Television only aired three of them before the channel officially closed down on August 29, 2002, when Simon Dring and three other executives were charged with fraud.
 Although Ekushey Television came back on the air on March 29, 2007, the company decided not to resume broadcasting The Adventures of Montu Miah.